On CK Prahalad and his impact on social entrepreneurship

 Using cell phones to change the world

 Jhonatan Rotberg, was sent to MIT by Telmex, one of Latin America’s largest telcos, and teaches NextLab where he tries to bring cellular technology to the other 90 percent of the world.
 One of the labs startups, CelEdu, offers cellphone-based games and quizzes to teach basic literacy skills in India.
 Ranjani Saigal from the TIE Social Entrepreneurs Group helped connect CelEdu students to Tara Aakshar.
-Read the entire article at http://blog.ambientengines.com
+You can see some of their work in progress at the CelEdu site